Bad Cats: Tiger Ramp

 The Tiger Ramp is the large ramp on the far left side of the table.
 Shooting the ball up the ramp awards 50K, 100K, 200K, and then 1 million points for every ramp shot.
 Consecutive shots have to be made to score these values (although the ramp is not timed, for unknown reasons); hitting a birdie target or other target resets the values.

 On the last ball only, making enough consecutive shots without missing also awards 20 million points (which can only be won once; afterwards, it resets to 1 million points for every ramp shot).

 Fishbowl Ramp

 The fishbowl ramp is the middle ramp.
 When lit, it awards 30K, 50K, 100K, and an extra ball; shots must be made consecutively to score all values, including the extra ball.
 The extra ball can only be collected once from the fishbowl ramp, and completing drop targets can light the extra ball.

 On the last ball only, making a fifth consecutive shot after scoring 1 million points awards a special bonus of 20 million points.
 This bonus can only be collected once, however; once done, the game reverts to unlimited 1 million awards for consecutive ramp shots.

+There's a limit of five extra balls in a game; so each one collected hereafter earns a mystery score.